-If you want to keep costs to a minimum without freezing, have a look at our top tips for heating your home for less.
+To help keep costs to a minimum without freezing, we've listed all our top tips for heating a home for less.

-Please note that this is one of our evergreen guides, so some of the tips here will only really work if you're looking to save money long-term.
+Please note that some of the tips here will only really work if you're looking to save money long-term.
 However, most of them can be done immediately.

-Let’s get one of the most obvious ones out of the way now.
-Putting on more layers will keep you warmer so that you don’t have to put the heating up as high.
+Let’s get one of the most obvious ones out of the way first.
+Putting on more layers will keep you warmer so that you don’t have to put the heating up quite as high.

 Heat your home by doing some cooking